Seal of Biliteracy

 Each state has different laws and requirements regarding the Seal of Biliteracy, so it's important to consider state guidelines when implementing the award.
 Check your state's requirements before offering the Seal of Biliteracy at your educational organization.

-How Do Students Get the Seal of Biliteracy?
+When Do You Get the Seal of Biliteracy?

 Offer the Seal of Biliteracy with ACTFL Assessments Delivered by Language Testing International